Style Guide

 • Capitalize first letters of subheading words, such as “A Trinitarian Theology”

 • Right-Justify all text.
-This is already set for you by the paragraph styles.
+This is already set for you by the template's paragraph styles.

 • One space after a period before the next sentence, or after a colon before the next clause.